 Practice Profile

 Michael is building a strong practice across all of Chambers’ practice areas and acts for a wide range of clients, including central and local government, developers and landowners, and local residents.
 Michael regularly appears in court, inquiries and hearings in his own right and as junior counsel.
-Michael is currently seconded part-time to Westminster City Council and the Royal Borough of Kensington and Chelsea, where he has gained experience in advising on a broad range of planning issues.
+Michael is developing a particularly strong High Court practice, having acted successfully for both claimants and defendants in multiple judicial review claims.

-Michael recent experience appearing at and assisting during planning appeals includes:
+Michael recent experience appearing at planning appeals includes:

-- Sole counsel on behalf of a local planning authority at an enforcement appeal that raised complex issues relating to the Habitats Directive and the Environmental Impact Assessment Directive.
+- Sole counsel on behalf of a local planning authority at a two-day combined planning and enforcement inquiry raising issues relating to the implementation of planning permissions and fallback positions (APP/3326185).

-- Junior counsel to Morag Ellis K.C. for the Applicant at the Cardiff Parkway call-in inquiry where the development consisted of a major railway station, and the focus of the inquiry was on ecology and biodiversity.
+- Junior counsel to Morag Ellis K.C. for the Applicant at the Cardiff Parkway Railway Station call-in inquiry (CAS-02298-X2Q2Q2).

 - Sole counsel in two planning inquiries concerning Certificates of Lawful Existing Use or Development.